FDCA Flagship Plant

 Imagine a circular plant-based plastic with high performance properties and endless possibilities for application.

-Our YXY Technology catalytically converts plant-based sugar (fructose) into a wide range of plant-based chemicals and plastics, such as polyethylene furanoate (PEF).
-PEF is a 100% plant-based, 100% recyclable plastic with superior performance properties compared to today’s widely used petroleum-based packaging materials.
+Our YXY® Technology catalytically converts plant-based sugar (fructose) into FDCA, the key building block for a wide range of plant-based chemicals and plastics such as polyethylene furanoate (PEF).
+PEF is a 100% plant-based and recyclable plastic, with superior performance properties compared to today’s widely used petroleum-based packaging materials.

 Applications and Markets